-(COA DSLO: III) (AACN Essential: I, II, VI, VII)
+(COA DSLO: III)

-DNAP 650 Healthcare Leadership, Policy, Economics, & Legal Issues
+DNAP 650 Healthcare Policy, Business & Legal Issues

-Chris Hulin, DNP, CRNA, APN Brent Dunworth, DNP.
-MBA, APRN, CRNA
+Chris Hulin, DNP, CRNA, APN

 This course focuses on public policy issues and how they relate to the nurse anesthesia profession.
 It will include an examination of the process of policy formation within the health care industry including origin, implementation, and analysis.
 The student will critically analyze a policy issue relating to their Capstone Phenomenon of Interest (if appropriate) using the policy review model of Equity, Efficiency, and Effectiveness (3 E's).
 Students will be prepared to assume leadership and influence of health policy development and advocacy for the patient and profession.
-Students will engage in an in-depth study of how they can develop as successful organizational leaders.
-The strengths and weaknesses of various leadership approaches are compared.
-Other course topics may include the Biblical teaching on leadership, economic and financial dimensions of leadership, systems thinking, and leading teams.
-Students are required to obtain hands-on leadership experience during the course as part of the course requirements.